rails/rails/guides/source/association_basics.md

 ### `has_and_belongs_to_many`

-A [`has_and_belongs_to_many`][] association creates a direct many-to-many connection with another model, with no intervening model.
+A [`has_and_belongs_to_many`][] association creates a direct many-to-many relationship with another model, with no intervening model.
 This association indicates that each instance of the declaring model refers to zero or more instances of another model.